pants721/pants721.github.io/content/posts/sinners.md

 without bursting into flames, making them creatures of the night.
 While immortality is appealing, choosing to become a vampire effectively bars one from interacting with the world and its people, all in the name of self-preservation.
-Based on the post-credit scene and the irish vampires finding Samuel, we can clearly see that the vampires, while immortal, still yearn for how they were able to participate in culture and society when they were alive.
+Based on the post-credit scene and the Irish vampires finding Samuel, we can clearly see that the vampires, while immortal, still yearn for how they were able to participate in culture and society when they were alive.
 Yes, vampires will live forever, but to what extent are they living?
 On the other hand, Samuel